The best hidden gems in Colorado Springs.

 The Gold Rush played a large role in the expansion into the west.
 Colorado is well known for its gold mining history.
 The Victor Lowell Museum depicts the life of Victor, Colorado residents during the Pikes Peak gold rush.
 After exploring the museum and panning for gold, you can visit a real working gold mine.

 Many people are familiar with The Broadmoor Hotel but few know the history behind it.
 Learn more about the family that built The Broadmoor at The Penrose Heritage Museum.
-The Penrose Heritage Museum is dedicated to the Penrose family who built The Broadmoor Hotel in 1918.
-The museum features the many carriages that the Penrose family collected during their lifetime and the Pikes Peak International Hill Climb Museum as well.
+This museum is dedicated to the Penrose family who built The Broadmoor Hotel in 1918.
+The museum features the many carriages that the Penrose family collected during their lifetime.

 Celebrate a history of bravery at The Dr. Lester L. Williams Fire Museum.
 This museum is more than 100 years old with 45,000 sq. ft. of memorabilia and history of the brave men and women that have protected Colorado from fires.